Exams are available in Chinese, French, German, and Spanish.

 Take the WebCAPE

 Students may take the exam from any computer with internet access and a browser.
 Each test takes approximately 20 minutes to complete.
 No outside materials may be used during the exam.
+Please be advised that if you take the exam more than once, only the first score will count.

+Take the WebCAPE at the Downtown GSU Campus.
 Use the following password: panthers1